AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 I looked around myself so I could get an idea of my bearings, but the limited light I received from the moon didn't help as much as I'd have liked it to.

-I wanted to cry, but I knew that wouldn't get me anywhere, so I sucked it in and stared at the moon instead.
+I wanted to cry, but I knew that wouldn't get me anywhere, so I sucked it up and stared at the moon instead.
 It was especially bright and full tonight and it- oh hell, who am I kidding.
 I was freaking lost and I'd probably die out here.
 My eyes watered and I sniffed pathetically.

 Ok, so I don't have a cell phone, and no one knew I left.
-Damn, I'm going to be here for a while, aren't I?
 Maybe I should have told someone I was going for a walk…

-My eyes began to water so I rubbed at them out of frustration, but when I opened them again, the light was fading.
+A tear slipped down my cheek and I rubbed at them in frustration, when I opened my eyes again, the light was fading.